-With just under 30 years as a professional (25 of those in the World’s top 50) Five Majors and 54 European & PGA Tour wins, Phil Mickelson has entertained crowds the world over!
+With 30 years under his belt as a professional (25 of those in the World’s top 50) 6 Majors and 54 European & PGA Tour wins, Phil Mickelson has entertained crowds the world over!

 Known by many as ‘Phil the Thrill’, Mickelson has produced some of the greatest golfing moments in history; such as hit battle with Henrik Stenson on the final day of The Open Championship in 2016 at Royal Troon, or that unbelieveable shot out of the trees at Augusta in 2013.

 Phil’s greatest moment by his own admission is winning the 2021 PGA Championship at Kiawah Island.
 At the age of 50 Phil became the oldest Major winner in golf history, a testament to his physcial and mental strength in addition to the phenomenal golf shots he has in his locker!